jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 * `--annotations-prefix`

 Configures a comma-separated list of annotations prefix that the controller should look for when parsing services and ingress objects.
-The default value is `haproxy-ingress.github.io,ingress.kubernetes.io`.
+The default value is `n42-gateway.github.io,haproxy-ingress.github.io,ingress.kubernetes.io`.
-The default configuration means declare eg a SSL Redirect annotation with `haproxy-ingress.github.io/ssl-redirect: "true"` or `ingress.kubernetes.io/ssl-redirect: "true"`.
+The default configuration means that any of the following configurations will declare SSL Redirect as `true`:

+* `n42-gateway.github.io/ssl-redirect: "true"`
+* `haproxy-ingress.github.io/ssl-redirect: "true"`
+* `ingress.kubernetes.io/ssl-redirect: "true"`

 The order of the declaration is used to prioritize one of them if the same configuration key is declared twice - if two distinct prefix is used to configure the same key in the same ingress or